stk007/Travel-site/README.md

 # Android_Dev
-Android Application which is used to show news headlines to the user as per his preferences
+Android Application which is used to show blogs wriiten by the user as per his profile